Atlanta Arson Lawyers

 You could face the following legal penalties for an arson conviction in Georgia:

 - First degree arson: 1-20 years in prison and/or a $50,000 fine.

 - Second degree arson: 1-10 years in prison and/or a fine up to $25,000.

 - Third degree arson: 1-5 years in prison and/or a fine up to $10,000.

 At Ross & Pines, LLC, we have a comprehensive understanding of the various state and federal laws that can influence the outcome of your case.
 We also know that cookie-cutter solutions never win cases; for this reason, we take great pride in constructing personalized case strategies that embody our clients’ legal needs and objectives.

 As former prosecutors, we know how to conduct a detailed investigation and are skilled in both utilizing and challenging evidence.
 During your confidential consultation, we can discuss your charges and the events that led to your arrest.
 Once we’re armed with this information, we can start developing a defense strategy that proves the damage was accidental or an act requested by the property owner and/or any other appropriate parties.
 Depending on the circumstances of your case, we may even be able to prove that the damage in question wasn’t caused by fire or explosives.

 Schedule a Free & Confidential Consultation Today

-Contact the Atlanta arson lawyers at Ross & Pines if you require legal representation and knowledgeable guidance.
+Contact the Atlanta arson lawyers at Ross & Pines, LLC if you require legal representation and knowledgeable guidance.
 Our 100 years of collective legal experience encompasses thousands of criminal defense clients, hundreds of trial and appellate cases, and countless success stories.
 You can rely on our team to stand by your side through each phase of your challenging legal journey.
 With our help, you can secure a positive case result that safeguards your personal rights and freedoms.